Paradoxdotexe/vade-mecum/src/pages/docs/docs.md

 | **Very Heavy** | 4 slots   | Fits on your shoulder | Cannon                  | Rocket launcher       |
 | **Cumbersome** | 20 slots  | Fits on a vehicle     | Stone statue            | Scrap metal           |

-When a character's carrying capacity is exceed, they become over-encumbered and no longer have the strength to move themselves.
+When a character's carrying capacity is exceeded, they become over-encumbered and no longer have the strength to move themselves.

 > All items that are carried count towards a character's carrying capacity.
 > This does not include items that are worn, such as armor, clothing, and backpacks.